robstoll/atrium/README.md

-Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to use an `assertionCreator`-lambda to identify an entry (`assertionCreator`-lambda can also be thought of as matcher / predicate in this context).
+Next to expecting that certain values are contained in or rather returned by an `Iterable`, Atrium allows us to use an `assertionCreator`-lambda to identify an entry (an `assertionCreator`-lambda can also be thought of as matcher / predicate in this context).
 An entry is considered as identified, if it holds all specified assertions.
 Following an example: